Group Exercise Leader

 ---|---|

-Most employers prefer to hire group exercise leaders who have a high school diploma.
-Some require related post-secondary education.
+Most employers prefer to hire group exercise leaders who have a high school diploma and an industry relevant certification.
+Some require related post-secondary education and CPR.

 Various Alberta agencies offer training and specialty courses in exercise theory, such as: